 In consideration for the payment, with the exception of treatments conducted in certain territories, the Company will pay Alpine Creek fifty percent (50%) of the Company's gross profit for each Treatment sold in the United States that includes procurement of the Company's implant product until the Company has paid Alpine Creek \$1,215,000.
 In the event that the Company has not paid Alpine Creek \$1,215,000 within 24 months of the Effective Date, then the Company shall continue to pay Alpine Creek fifty percent (50%) for each Treatment following the Effective Date until the Company has paid Alpine Creek an aggregate of \$1,620,000, with the exception of treatments conducted in certain territories.
-The remaining total consideration is \$1,531,926 as of March 31, 2021.
+The remaining total consideration is \$1,531,926 as of September 30, 2021.
 Upon the Company's satisfaction of these obligations, the Company shall pay Alpine Creek \$100 for each treatment sold in the United States that includes procurement of the Company's implant product, into perpetuity.
-As of March 31, 2021 and December 31, 2020, the amount of royalty due and owed is \$91.
+As of September 30, 2021 and December 31, 2020, the amount of royalty due and owed is \$91.

 On any other proprietary implant distribution, that excludes the "treatment", for alcohol and opioid addiction and for which no other payment is due, the Company shall pay 2.5% of the Company's gross profit for implant distribution not to exceed \$100 per sale.
-On or about January 1, 2021, Mr. Joseph Galligan, a holder of between 5% and 10% of the Company's shares of common stock, Director and Senior Advisor acquired from Alpine Creek the rights to the royalty agreement by and between the Company and Alpine Creek.
-As of March 31, 2021, there are no payments due.
+On or about January 1, 2021, Mr. Joseph Galligan, a holder of between 5% and 10% of the Company's shares of common stock, a member of the Board (as of February 16, 2021) and Senior Advisor acquired from Alpine Creek the rights to the royalty agreement by and between the Company and Alpine Creek.
+As of September 30, 2021, there are no payments due.